DanielDent/docker-nginx-ssl-proxy/README.md

 ## Security Headers

 Reasonable defaults have been chosen with an eye towards a configuration which is more secure by default.
 See https://www.owasp.org/index.php/List_of_useful_HTTP_headers for more information on the headers used.
+These headers can be disabled by setting the `SECURITY_HEADERS` variable to `skip`.
+If your upstream server is itself sending these headers, setting the `SECURITY_HEADERS` variable will avoid the presence of multiple instances of these headers in responses.

 ## Dependencies